CrocoFactory/sensei/docs/learn/user_guide/routed_model.md

 [Params/Response](/learn/user_guide/params_response.html).
 ///

-**Routed Model** is OOP style of making Sensei models, when a model performs both validation and making request.
+**Routed Model** is the OOP style of making Sensei models when a model performs both validation and making requests.
-To use this style, you need to implement model derived from `APIModel` and add inside routed methods.
+To use this style, you need to implement a model derived from `APIModel` and add inside routed methods.

 ```python
 from typing import Annotated